koppen/mentalized/source/_posts/2014-06-01-ember_on_rails_01.markdown

 We do that using a route.
 "Wait," you say, "didn't we already create routes?"

-Why yes, we did create a *router*, but in Ember we both have the concept of a [router](http://emberjs.com/guides/concepts/core-concepts/#toc_router) and a [route](http://emberjs.com/guides/concepts/core-concepts/#toc_route).
+Why yes, we did create a *router*, but Ember has both the concept of a [router](http://emberjs.com/guides/concepts/core-concepts/#toc_router) and a [route](http://emberjs.com/guides/concepts/core-concepts/#toc_route).
 The router knows what templates to show given a specific URL, whereas a route

 > "is an object that tells the template which model it should display"
 > - http://emberjs.com/guides/concepts/core-concepts/#toc_route.

-So that's not confusing at all...

-Anyways, create `app/assets/javascripts/routes/books_route.js`:
+If you ask me, that's kind of confusing, but nevertheless, create `app/assets/javascripts/routes/books_route.js`:

 ```javascript
 Library.BooksRoute = Ember.Route.extend({